Are You Beautifully Equipped to Deal with A World That No Longer Exists?

 Data-driven decision-making has become somewhat of a buzzword as many leaders and organizations aim to be data-driven.
 It is when leaders use facts extracted from data and metrics to guide business decisions that support business goals rather than relying on experience, intuition, and stories alone.
 Data analytics provide leaders with new insights and understanding of how to transform their business.
 Using data enables organizations to optimize operations, reducing costs and increasing revenue.
 Cognitive and predictive analytics go one step further, allowing organizations to transform quickly during market changes.
 Embracing data-driven decision-making cuts through the haze that comes from relying on intuition.

-2 Ways to ignite strategic foresight
+2 Ways to Ignite Strategic Foresight

 “Skate to where the puck is going to be, not where it has been.”
 Wayne Gretzky